avo-hq/docs.avohq.io/docs/2.0/recipes/multilingual-content.md

 ## Workflow

-You will now be able to edit the attributed you marked as translatable (eg: `name`) in the locale you are in (default is `en`).
-Next you can go to the navbar on the top and switch to a new locale.
-The switch will then allow you to edit the record in that locale, and so on.
+You will now be able to edit the attributes you marked as translatable (eg: `name`) in the locale you are in (default is `en`).
+Next, you can go to the navbar on the top and switch to a new locale.
+The switch will then allow you to edit the record in that locale and so on.

 ## Support

 This is the first iteration of multilingual content.
-It's obvious that this could be done in a better way and we'll add that better way in the future, but until then you can use this method to edit your multilingual content.
+It's obvious that this could be done in a better way, and we'll add that better way in the future, but until then, you can use this method to edit your multilingual content.

 Thanks!